-Hotspot Shield does log a little more user info than other leading VPNs, and while we're reassured than none of that can be traced back to the user, we're still awaiting an independent audit or, perhaps more so, a tightening up of the logging practices in general.
+In comparison with other leading VPNs, Hotspot Shield logs a little more user information, and while we're reassured that none of that can be traced back to the user, we're still awaiting an independent audit or (perhaps more so) a tightening up of the logging practices in general.

-Once upon a time Hotspot Shield's connection speed was its biggest selling point.
-However, with the introduction of WireGuard across its competitors, Hotspot Shield has remained much the same while others have taken off.
-Still, its delivery of 400-410Mbps is both reliable and sufficient for most online activities.
+In its glory days, Hotspot Shield's connection speed was its major selling point.
+Now, with the introduction of WireGuard across its competitors, Hotspot Shield has remained much the same while others have taken off.
+Still, its delivery of 400-410Mbps is both stable and sufficient for most online activities.

-Hotspot Shield's desktop apps are simple and easy to use, and while they don't offer the same configuration as some rivals, they're a great choice for those who just want to get protected simply.
-The mobile apps aren't quite as great, and the iOS offering in particular lacks some useful features, but again, if all you need is speed, they're simple to use, stable, and effective.
-What is interesting, however, is the fact
+Hotspot Shield's desktop apps are simple and user-friendly, and while they don't offer the same configuration as some rivals, they're a great choice for those who just want to get protected simply.

-Overall, Hotspot Shield is a fast, powerful VPN that's great for newbies and veterans alike, and while it lacks the configuration of some rivals, that won't matter to most.
+All in all, Hotspot Shield is a fast, powerful VPN that's great for newbies and veterans alike, and while it lacks the configuration of some of its competitors, that won't matter to most users.